-Rats in the garden is a common problem to almost anyone who’s been living in a house.
-There are hundred of things which may attract rodents to your property.
+Rats in the garden is a common problem for almost anyone who’s been living in a house.
+There are hundreds of things which may attract rodents to your property.
 Since rats have decent a population they are the most prevalent animal you can spot at the territory of your garden or even indoors.

 You can choose to simply deter them but such methods usually provide only a temporary solution for the rat problem.
 Your garden probably gives the perfect living conditions for rats such as shelter and food and if left undisturbed, they will multiply and increase their number very fast, which will only further increase the scale of the infestation.
 This will make getting rid of them harder and at much higher costs.